 REFERENCE OBSERVATIONS RECOMMENDATIONS STATUS OF IMPLEMENTATION Food Complex as basis of NDC Board and Management in arriving at sound decisions on the implementation of the said projects which are still on hold.
 2020 AAR Observation No. 8, page 83 NDC's various Investment Properties were occupied by illegal occupants for residential, commercial and personal purposes, thus depriving NDC of the fruits (civil, natural and industrial) that could have been derived therefrom.
 Review the plans of actions and provide the Audit Team with updates on the actions taken to improve and monitor the condition of these properties.
 Not Implemented The observation is reiterated in Part II, No. 14 of this report.
 2020 AAR Observation No. 9, page 87 Several Investment Properties remained idle/vacant, depriving NDC of income from the prospective use of such properties while incurring expenses for security services and real property taxes.
 Prioritize the conversion of these land assets to income-generating properties and expedite the process of disposing the properties scheduled for disposal.
 Not Implemented The observation is reiterated in Part II, No. 15 of this report.
-2020 AAR Observation No. 10, page 90 The escrow fund held in trust by NDC was not distributed to the former shareholders of Mindanao Textile Corporation (Mintex) in light of the expiration of the Trust and Management Agreement which consequently authorized NDC to distribute the full amount of escrow fund as stated in Office of the Government Corporate Counsel Opinion No. 041, series of 2020. a.
+2020 AAR Observation No. 10, page 90 trust by NDC was not a.
 Expedite the distribution of the full amount of escrow fund to the former shareholders of Mintex through execution of a new agreement, taking into consideration the terms of the present investments: a.1 The escrow fund under short term investments may be distributed to Southern Philippines Development recommendations

-REFERENCE OBSERVATIONS RECOMMENDATIONS STATUS OF Authority (SPDA) and Human Settlements Development Corporation (HSDC) and NDC, wherein SPDA and HSDC will receive their share in full. a.2 The escrow fund invested in retail treasury bonds may be transferred to NDC as full settlement of NDC's share; and Record the settlement and adjust accordingly the books of NDC to reflect the correct balances of accounts.
-2019 AAR Observation No. 3, page 61 The balances of the car and housing loans granted to former NDC officials and employees aggregating to P0.822 million and P5.969 million, respectively, or a total of P6.791 million as of December 31, 2019, remained outstanding/dormant for more than two to 21 years Department to immediately file complaints against defaulting former NDC officials and employees to recover the loaned amount; b.
-Strictly enforce sanctions provided in the housing loan Recommendations (a) and (b) were n implemented whi recommendation (was reconsidered.
-The observation reiterated in Part No. 12 of this report agreements thru the Legal Department; and c.
+REFERENCE OBSERVATIONS RECOMMENDATIONS STATUS OF IMPLEMENTATION Authority (SPDA) and Human Settlements Development Corporation (HSDC) and NDC, wherein SPDA and HSDC will receive their share in full. a.2 The escrow fund invested in retail treasury bonds may be transferred to NDC as full settlement of NDC's share; and b.
+Record the settlement and adjust accordingly the books of NDC to reflect the correct balances of accounts.
+2019 AAR Observation No. 3, page 61 The balances of the car and housing loans granted to former NDC officials and employees aggregating to P0.822 million and P5.969 million, respectively, or a total of P6.791 million as of December 31, 2019, remained outstanding/dormant for more than two to 21 years a.
+Require the Legal Department to immediately file complaints against defaulting former NDC officials and employees to recover the loaned amount; b.
+Strictly enforce sanctions provided in the housing loan agreements thru the Legal Department; and c.
 Revisit the policies on car and housing loans.
-Stricter control measures have to be adopted in case officers and employees resign or separate from the
+Stricter control measures have to be adopted in case officers and employees resign or separate from the (a) and (b) were not implemented while